Danish Easter Traditions

 A fun Danish Easter tradition is sending a letter called a ‘gækkebrev’ (the name ‘gække’ refers to the snowdrop flowers, which are often sent out with the letter).
 The tradition of sending gækkebreve dates back to the 16th century where a gækkebrev was more like a valentine letter with a riddle and a poem to someone special.

-Gækkebrev later developed into a ‘teasing letter’ that is sent to a friend or a family member before Easter.
-The letter is characterized with beautiful cut-outs and a poem often sounding like “gæk gæk gæk mit navn det står med prikker, pas på det ikke stikker” (translated into ‘my name is written with dots, be careful it doesn’t prick you).
-The number of dots corresponds with the number of letters in the sender’s name.
-The idea is for the recipient to guess who sent the gækkebrev.
-If they guess correctly, the sender owes the person an Easter egg.
-If the recipient fails to guess who the sender is before Easter, then the recipient owes the sender an Easter egg.
+Gækkebrev later developed into a ‘teasing letter’ sent to a friends or family in the weeks leading up to Easter.
+The letter features beautiful cut-outs and a poem that often goes, “gæk gæk gæk mit navn det står med prikker, pas på det ikke stikker” (translated to ‘my name is written with dots, be careful it doesn’t prick you).
+The number of dots corresponds to the number of letters in the sender’s name.
+The recipient's task is to guess who sent the gækkebrev.
+If they guess correctly, the sender owes them an Easter egg.
+If they fail to guess before Easter, they owe the sender an Easter egg.
+We dare you to send a gækkebrev to a colleague this Easter! 😊

 Easter Activities